-Based on your answers and your doctor's observation of your behavior, he'll give you a score on 30 different items on the PANSS scale.
+Based on your answers and your doctor's observation of your behavior, they'll give you a score on 30 different items on the PANSS scale.
 Each gets ranked from 1 (absent) to 7 (extreme), giving a score between 30 to 210.

 SANS and SAPS Tests

 These two tests analyze the effects of positive and negative symptoms.